Operations Management

 This course is a study of supply chain management processes and how they integrate.
 Systems, Applications and Products (SAP) is used to reinforce the concepts of scheduling, planning and forecasting.
 This is the capstone course for the Supply Chain Management degree program.

-Offered Fall, Spring and Summer Semesters
+Offered Fall, Spring, and Summer Semesters

 This course is a study of management theories, emphasizing the management functions of planning, decision-making, organizing, leading and controlling.

-Offered Fall, Spring and Summer Semesters
+Offered Fall, Spring, and Summer Semesters

 This course is a study of small business management and organization, forms of ownership and the process of starting a new business.
 Emphasis is also placed on managing a small business.
 It is strongly recommended that BUS 105 be taken prior to this course.

-Offered based on need
+Offered based on enrollment

 This course is a study of supervisory principles and techniques required to effectively manage human resources in an organization.
 First-line management is emphasized.
 (This course is for BMW cohort only)

-Offered Fall, Spring and Summer Semesters
+Offered Fall, Spring, and Summer Semesters

 This course is a study of personnel administration functions within a business organization.
 Major areas of study include job analysis; recruitment, selection and assessment of personnel; and wage, salary and benefit administration.